-The Corporation will be dependent upon the support and involvement of a number of key management personnel.
-The loss of the services of one or more of such personnel could have a material adverse effect on the Corporation.
-The Corporation's ability to manage its exploration and development activities and, hence, its success, will depend in large part on the efforts of these individuals.
-The Corporation faces intense competition for qualified personnel and there can be no assurance that the Corporation will be able to attract and retain such personnel.
+San Lorenzo will be dependent upon the support and involvement of a number of key management personnel.
+The loss of the services of one or more of such personnel could have a material adverse effect on San Lorenzo.
+San Lorenzo' ability to manage its exploration and development activities and, hence, its success, will depend in large part on the efforts of these individuals.
+San Lorenzo faces intense competition for qualified personnel and there can be no assurance that San Lorenzo will be able to attract and retain such personnel.